 Can WHOOP Predict Illness?

-I live in Seattle, #1 coronavirus hotspot in the United States.
-The number of COVID-19 cases is increasing exponentially.
+I live in Seattle, the first coronavirus hotspot in the United States.
+The number of Covid-19 cases is increasing exponentially.
 Due to the long incubation period and our administration’s dangerous complacency, the virus has been spreading undetected throughout the country for weeks.